Payments that show on it

 A tax year or financial year is different to a calendar year.

-As you know, a calendar year goes from 1 January to 31 December.
-But a tax year goes from 1 July one calendar year, to 30 June the next calendar year.
-For example, 1 July 2023 to 30 June 2024.
-We refer to this as the 2023-24 tax year or financial year.
+A calendar year is from 1 January to 31 December.
+But a tax year is from 1 July one calendar year to 30 June the next calendar year.
+For example, 1 July 2024 to 30 June 2025.
+We refer to this as the 2024-25 tax year or financial year.

 When you lodge a tax return, it’s for income you got in the last tax year.